 What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Does the law distinguish between bribery of a public official and bribery of private persons?
-If so, how is ‘public official’ defined?
+If so, how is 'public official' defined?
+Is a distinction made between a public official and a foreign public official?
 Are there different definitions for bribery of a public official and bribery of a private person?

 Who may be held liable for bribery?
 Only individuals, or also corporate entities?